-Our audit procedures related to consolidation and primary beneficiary assessments included the following, among others:
+Our audit procedures related to consolidation assessment included the following, among others.

-- We tested the effectiveness of controls related to the initial accounting assessment of the investments and the continuous reassessment for reconsideration events, as required by the accounting framework. - We evaluated the Company's accounting analysis for all significant investments by performing procedures including, but not limited to: - Obtaining an understanding of the composition and governance of the entity, its board of directors, and management to evaluate whether management's assessment of the VIE considerations are based on the facts. - o Reading the purchase agreements and other related documents and evaluating the structures and terms of the agreements to verify if the investments should be classified as VIEs by evaluating management's assessment of whether an entity meets the criteria of a VIE.

-- O Considering whether the Company appropriately determined the primary beneficiary by evaluating the investment arrangements of the entity to determine if the Company has the power to direct activities, and if the Company has the obligation to absorb losses of the entity or the right to receive benefits from the entity that could be significant to the VIE. - o Evaluating whether or not the Company consolidated the balances at the appropriate amounts for those entities where the Company has determined it is the primary beneficiary. - o Evaluating the evidence obtained in other areas of the audit to determine if there were additional reconsideration events that had not been identified by the Company, including, among others, reading board minutes and confirming the terms of certain agreements, if any.
+- We tested the design and operating effectiveness of controls related to management's initial accounting assessment for each investment and the reassessment upon reconsideration events. - We evaluated the Company's consolidation accounting analysis for all significant investees by performing procedures including, but not limited to: - o Obtaining an understanding of the composition and governance of the investee, its board of directors and management. - o Reading the purchase agreements and other related documents and evaluating the structures and terms of the agreements to verify whether the investees should be considered VIEs. - o If an investee is determined to be a VIE, considering whether the Company appropriately determined the primary beneficiary of the VIE by evaluating the investment arrangements of the entity to determine if the Company has the power to direct activities and if the Company has the obligation to absorb losses of the entity or the right to receive benefits from the entity that could be significant to the VIE. - o For those investees for which the Company has determined consolidation is appropriate, evaluating whether the Company consolidated the balances at the appropriate amounts, including applying appropriate audit procedures to the investees' financial statements. - o Evaluating other audit evidence obtained to determine if there were additional reconsideration events that had not been identified by the Company, including reading board minutes and confirming the terms of certain agreements, as applicable.